Curriculum

 Dr. Allems is a private practice occupational medicine consultant who provides experience in medical-legal assessments and related reporting.
 Location: San Francisco, CA

 With special approval, residents have arranged distant rotations.
-These do require identification of additional sources of support for travel and housing and are limited to one month away.
 A pre-established formal affiliation with UCSF is required.
 Currently approved potential sites (which also require separate application processes for the hosting sites) are below.

 Federal OSHA

-Trainees rotating at the Federal OSHA develop an understanding of the OSHA process at the national level.
+Trainees rotating at the Federal OSHA develop an understanding of the OSHA process at the national level, including workplace investigations, OSHA citations, legal document writing, and more.
 Location: Washington, DC.
+(Virtual)

 National Institute for Occupational Safety and Health (NIOSH)